Megahertz Gravitational Waves from Neutron Star Mergers

 \section{Discussion}

-Numerical simulations of NS mergers based on a QCD EoS with a FOPT show that the phase transition is accessed during the merger dynamics.
-We have argued that, because the characteristic time scale of the merger evolution is so much longer than the nuclear time scale, from the QCD viewpoint the evolution is adiabatic to an extremely good approximation.
+Numerical simulations suggest that a QCD FOPT is accessed during NS merger dynamics.
+Due to the separation between the merger dynamics characteristic time scale and the nuclear one, the evolution can be considered adiabatic from the QCD viewpoint.
 This results in the formation of metastable regions of superheated and/or supercompressed matter in which the phase transition takes place via the formation and subsequent expansion and collision of bubbles.

-This physics is analogous to that of a cosmological phase transition, except for the fact that in the cosmological case the metastable region is supercooled.
-Based on this analogy we have provided a rough estimate of the features of the resulting GW spectrum.
-We have found that the duration of the signal is of order of milliseconds and the peak frequency is in the MHz range.
+This physics is analogous to that of a cosmological FOPT, except that in the latter, the metastable region is supercooled.
+Exploiting this analogy we provided a rough estimate of the features of the resulting GW spectrum.
+We found that the duration of the signal is of order of milliseconds and the peak frequency is in the MHz range.
 To date, this is the only astrophysical source of GWs in this frequency range that is based exclusively on Standard Model physics.
-Analogously to the cosmological case, we expect the precise GW power spectrum to take the form a broken power law centered around this frequency.
+Analogously to the cosmological case, we expect the precise GW power spectrum to be a broken power law centred around this frequency.

 Since bubbles are initially microscopic, for almost all of their evolution they behave as in flat space.
 Thus, the main effect of the spacetime curvature in the NS is simply to redshift the GW frequency.
 This does not change the order of magnitude of our estimate --- for reference, the frequency of a GW emitted from the surface of a $2M_\odot$ NS would be reduced by 36\%.

-The characteristic strain that would be observed coming from a single superheated and/or supercompressed spot is given by \eqn{peakamp}.
+The characteristic strain that would be observed coming from a single HoCS is given by \eqn{peakamp}.
 Simulations show that several spots are typically formed, and that they can transition back to the original phase via the nucleation and collision of supercooled bubbles, leading to additional emission of GWs in a similar frequency range.
 We expect these effects to enhance the signal that we have estimated.
 A further enhancement could come from the possible appearance of turbulence triggered by the dynamics of the sound waves.